Grand Theft Crimes in Florida

 Even if the value of the property is less than $20,00, the offense may still be a second-degree felony if the item stolen is:

-• Law enforcement equipment, valued at $300 or more, that is taken from an authorized emergency vehicle, as defined in s.
+- Law enforcement equipment, valued at $300 or more, is taken from an authorized emergency vehicle, as defined in s.
 316.003;

-Grand Theft of the Second Degree in Florida is classified as a second degree felony with a maximum statutory penalty of up to fifteen (15) years in prison or fifteen (15) years on probation and/or a fine of $10,000.
+Grand Theft of the Second Degree in Florida is a second-degree felony with a maximum statutory penalty of up to fifteen (15) years in prison, fifteen (15) years on probation, and/or a fine of $10,000.

 Grand Theft in the First Degree

-If the value of the property stolen is $100,000 or more, then the offense will be classified as a Grand Theft in the First Degree.
-Under Florida law, First Degree Felony grand theft is punishable by a maximum sentence of 30 years in Florida State Prison, and a fine of up to $10,000.00.
+If the value of the property stolen is $100,000 or more, then the offense is classified as Grand Theft in the First Degree.
+Under Florida law, a First-Degree Felony grand theft is punishable by a maximum sentence of 30 years in Florida State Prison and a fine of up to $10,000.00.

 Even if the value of the property is less than $100,00, the offense may still be a first-degree felony if the crime is charged as a “smash and grab” theft under Section 812.014(2)(a)3.a., F.S.
 Smash and grab theft occurs when a person commits the crime of grand theft, and in the course of committing the grand theft, the person: